Deadbeast077/RockPaperScissors-Bot/README.md

 - `/start` - Begin your journey and see the welcome message
 - `/help` - Discover the sacred rules and commands
 - `/play` - Enter solo combat against the bot
-- `/stats` - View your legendary battle record
+- `/stats` - View your legendary battle record (can be used with [username] and [mode])
-- `/cancel` - Retreat from current battle
+- `/history` - View your recent battle history
+- `/wallet` - Check your virtual currency balance

 ### Multiplayer Commands
 - `/multiplayer` - Create an epic battle arena in your group
-- `/join` - Enter an existing multiplayer battle
+- `/join` - Enter an existing multiplayer battle (games auto-start when a second player joins)
-- `/start_game` - Begin the multiplayer showdown (creator only)
-- `/leave` - Withdraw from a multiplayer battle
+- `/leave` - Withdraw from a multiplayer battle (only before the game starts)

 ## 🛡️ Setup Instructions